 servo.read()

-servo: a variable of type Servo
+servo: An object of type Servo

 Returns: The angle of the servo, from 0 to 180 degrees.